 A little black triangle in the corner designates the properties that are already assigned to a controller.
 Hovering over the property name displays the exact identifier of the controller in question.
 Applying the controller also flashes the property.

 Not all controller types have a continuous value range.
-They also can be two state ones.
+They also can be two-state ones.
 Some examples of these are the keyboard or the GPIO.
 Let’s assign one of these to the Background Opacity.
 For e.g. assign the A key.
-In this case if I hold down the A key the property gets a value of 1, if I release the key it gets a value of 0.
-In practice we rarely want to use the keyboard this way.
-Instead we usually want an on and off behaviour for each press.
+In this case, if I hold down the A key the property gets a value of 1, if I release the key it gets a value of 0.
+In practice, we rarely want to use the keyboard this way.
+Instead, we usually want an on and off behavior for each press.
 We can do that.
-In the Assign Keyboard dialog we can change the mode from Normal to Toggle.
+In the Assign Keyboard dialog, we can change the mode from Normal to Toggle.
 Let’s press A again.
 The system warns us that key A is already assigned to something.
 We click Remove Conflicts which means that all previous assignments of key A will be removed.
 From now on each pressing of key A is either turns on or off the background.

 There are further modes.
-Increment and Decrement modes changes the value up or down by a 0.1 step.
+Increment and Decrement modes change the value up or down by a 0.1 step.
 For e.g. let’s assign key S in Incremental mode to the blur Radius.
-In this case every press of the key increases the Radius by 0.1.
+In this case, every press of the key increases the Radius by 0.1.
 Then let’s assign key D in Decrement mode.
-Now we have a pair of keys which we can increment and decrement the value with.
+Now we have a pair of keys with which we can increment and decrement the value.

 We have the Reset and Revert modes that reset the value to its default or to its last loaded value.
 Let’s assign key W in Reset mode.
 So now we can use S and D to change the value and W to reset it.

-Similarly we can control DMX devices.
-For e.g. we have a DMX Out Array module which can control ten consecutive channels simultaneously.
-For the convenient control of RGB lamps we can use the DMX Color Out module instead which sends the three components of a color into three consecutive DMX channels.
+Similarly, we can control DMX devices.
+For e.g. we have a DMX Out Array module that can control ten consecutive channels simultaneously.
+For the convenient control of RGB lamps we can use the DMX Color Out module instead which sends the three components of color into three consecutive DMX channels.

-In virtual studio systems the lens distortion of the used cameras also has to be taken in account, and the rendered image must be corrected accordingly.
+In virtual studio systems, the lens distortion of the used cameras also has to be taken into account, and the rendered image must be corrected accordingly.
 The related lens data is coming out of the Lens Distortion pin of the module.
 It can vary depending on the current zoom state of the camera.
-It can be applied on the rendered image using a Lens Distorter module.
+It can be applied to the rendered image using a Lens Distorter module.
 Let’s write the lens data into it.
 We can see the distortion on the Preview.
-Of course the current distortion parameters are strongly overdrew for the sake of the demonstration, this kind of fish-eye lens is rarely used in TV studio environments.
+Of course, the current distortion parameters are strongly overdrawn for the sake of the demonstration, this kind of fish-eye lens is rarely used in TV studio environments.

 In the examples demonstrated so far we always chose a specific input device directly in the properties of the relevant modules.
-But we may want to create compounds that are independent from the specific devices used.
-Instead we want to refer to the devices as logical ones, for e.g. Camera #1, Camera #2 or MIDI device #1, MIDI device #2 etc. If we later use these compounds we have to assign specific devices to these logical numbers.
+But we may want to create compounds that are independent of the specific devices used.
+Instead, we want to refer to the devices as logical ones, for e.g. Camera #1, Camera #2 or MIDI device #1, MIDI device #2, etc. If we later use these compounds we have to assign specific devices to these logical numbers.
 We can do that in the Startup Configuration in the Device Mapper section.

 Certain device categories need a preliminary configuration to determine which devices even appear in the list.
 For e.g. GPIO and Camera Tracking are such device categories.
 They can receive data through various UDP or serial ports or from various TCP servers.
 These ports and servers appear as separate devices in the list.
 For e.g. if we open the list for GPIO we can see a number of devices designated with different serial ports.
 To determine which ports appear in the list we have to edit a configuration file.
 This concludes the tutorial of the input devices and controllers.